DiligentGraphics/DiligentSamples/Tutorials/Tutorial10_DataStreaming/readme.md

 3. Set current buffer offset to zero, write polygon data to the buffer and update offset
 4. Unmap the buffer and issue draw command.
 Note that in Direct3D12 and Vulkan backends, unmapping the buffer is not required and can be safely skipped to improve performance
-5. When mapping the buffer next time, check if remaining space is enough to encompass the new polygon data.
+5. When mapping the buffer next time, check if the remaining space is enough to encompass the new polygon data.
    * If there is enough space, map the buffer with `MAP_FLAG_DO_NOT_SYNCHRONIZE` flag.
 This will tell the system to return previously allocated memory.
 It is the responsibility of the application to not overwrite the memory that is in use by the GPU.
 Write polygon data at current offset and update the offset.